 The review and approval procedures of this Zoning Ordinance are intended to comply with the provisions of the Georgia Zoning Procedures Law, O.C.G.A. § 36-66-1 et seq., which is incorporated by reference in its entirety.
 If any provision of this Zoning Ordinance is in conflict with any provision of the Zoning Procedures Law or if this Zoning Ordinance fails to incorporate a provision required for the implementation of the Zoning Procedures Law, the Zoning Procedures Law controls.
-These procedures apply to Sign Ordinance review outlined in Chapter 95, as referenced within that Chapter.
+This does not apply to procedures that are more restrictive than those established by the Georgia Zoning Procedures Law.
+These procedures apply to Sign Ordinance review outlined in Chapter95, as referenced within that Chapter.

-Section 94-187 - Procedures summary table.
+Section 94-187 - Procedures Summary Table.

-Table 94-187 provides a summary of review and decision-making authority under this Zoning ordinance.
+Table 94-187 provides a summary of review and decision-making authority under this Zoning Ordinance.
 In the event of conflict between Table 94-187 and the detailed procedures identified in this Zoning Ordinance, the detailed procedures govern.

-Table 94-187 - Summary procedures

-Review and Decision-Making

-Procedure Zoning Official Planning Commission Mayor and City Council
+Table 94-187 -Reviews and Decision-Making Procedures Legend: R =Review/ Recommendation DM=Decision-Making Body Procedure Zoning Planning Mayor and City

-R = Review/Recommer ndation DM=Deci sion-Making Bod [,] у
+Official Commission Council

 Variance R R DM

 Administrative Variance DM

-Amendment and Conditional Use R R DM
+Amendment and Special Use R R DM

+Annexation R R DM

 Concurrent Variance R R DM

-Appeal of Administrative Decision DM
+Appeals of Administrative Decision DM